-- The clamp.
-It can act like as an extra hand.
+The clamp.
+It acts like an extra hand.

 Using your measurements start cutting the wood.
 Plan ahead to get the most out of your wood.
 It is like scrapbooking.
 Use the sheets of wood to get the most doors possible.
-You can use a sheet of paper to practice on if needed.
+If you can’t visualize the cuts, draw them on a piece of paper first.

 Now your door needs some trim.
 There are different thoughts on trim.